 —You’re kidding!
 They dumped you for that bony freak?

 —Haha!
-That dude probably wears shin guards to bed!
+That dude probably sleeps in his shin guards!

 —Exactly.
 And me — always on time, jersey soaked, giving it my all — they replace me with a scarecrow.